 This detail from Continuum shows my father in his RAF uniform, the squadron on its formation in Morecombe, a bombed-out building from the Troubles and the figure of a child, crying in fear after an explosion.

 This image of the crying child is repeated across the piece because I find the hurt caused to children by the conflicts of adults so reprehensible.
 This child is from the N. Ireland of the late 20th century and I also made Her Pillow, the Earth in memory of and in response to the deaths of children in Syria in this present century, in this case in Aleppo in particular.
 More about this piece is on my Conflict page and both pieces have been exhibited under the aegis of Conflict Textiles.
-My piece Continuum has been shown at five exhibitions to date, two solo exhibitions, A Sense of Longing: Hiraeth, MOMA, Machynlleth, Powys and Conflict, Mid Wales Arts Centre, Powys and three group exhibitions, Lines of Communication, Prism Exhibiting Group, Hoxton Arches, London, Stitched Legacies of Conflict, Roe Valley Arts and Cultural Centre, Limavady, Co.
+My piece Continuum has been shown at six exhibitions to date, two solo exhibitions, A Sense of Longing: Hiraeth, MOMA, Machynlleth, Powys and Conflict, Mid Wales Arts Centre, Powys and three group exhibitions, Lines of Communication, Prism Exhibiting Group, Hoxton Arches, London, Stitched Legacies of Conflict, Roe Valley Arts and Cultural Centre, Limavady, Co.
 Londonderry and Stitched Voices, Aberystwyth Arts Centre, Ceredigion.

 Detail with poppies, young woman and injured man